Overview of the Initiative

 - Savings per student over the previous course materials and projected number enrolled

-- Preference for courses to be implemented by Fall semester, 2017, at the latest
+- Preference for courses to be implemented by Spring semester, 2018, at the latest

 - Creation of new publicly accessible materials strengthens the application.
 Newly created materials must be made publicly accessible in eScholarship@BC and must be offered to the public under a Creative Commons license that allows reuse and creation of derivative works.